Progressive Populists, Religious Activists, the Tea Party, and Other Types of American Progressives

-Sure, they are socially conservative on some issues, but look a little closer, they are rebelling against big government… that is “left” and they desire change… and that is “progressive”.
-Deregulating and saying “we are taxed enough already” isn’t conservative… it is just a type of progressivism that is socially conservative in comparison to other types.
-We can accurately call it nativist, populist, left-right, socially conservative, classically liberal progressivism… or we can be mean and call it radicalism (but that is just semantics).
+They are socially conservative on some issues but look a little closer.
+They are rebelling against big government, which is “left” and they want change, which is “progressive.”
+Deregulating and saying “we are taxed enough already” isn’t conservative.
+It is a type of progressivism that is socially conservative in comparison to other types.
+We can call it nativist, populist, socially conservative, classically liberal progressivism or we can call it radicalism.
+It is a question of semantics.

 A true conservative, one who does not want progress of any type, is hard to find in America.
-Instead, some on the left want to progress toward a small government where their is social justice and little other rule-sets (the anonymous sort of left), others want to progress toward a Rooseveltian big government “welfare state”.
-These two types of “left-wing American progressivism” look so utterly different trying to give them both the same exact name and calling it a day is downright confusing.
+Instead, some on the left want to progress toward a small government where there is social justice and few other rule-sets (the anonymous sort of left).
+Others want to progress toward a Rooseveltian big government “welfare state.”
+These two types of “left-wing American progressivism” look so utterly different that trying to give them both the same name is downright confusing.

-The Rooseveltian ideology is actually very classically conservative, as it wants a king-like figure and big government to ensure social justice, AND it wants to impose morality on society.
-The other type wants some government (like a basic safety net), but seeks a more Democratic and arguably libertarian alternative.
-Meanwhile, the Bernie Sanders type falls somewhere in the middle, the Obama type errs toward Rooseveltian while ensuring business interests (the Clintonian mixed-market ideology), Green focuses on environment, socialists favor workers, extreme socialist progressives want the state to run the Fortune 500 companies, and it keeps going until we get those few fringe who want a total Communist state (which would take an extreme amount of progression to achieve).
+The Rooseveltian ideology is classically conservative as it calls for a king-like figure and big government to ensure social justice, AND it wants to impose morality on society.
+The other type wants some government (like a basic safety net) but seeks a more Democratic and arguably libertarian alternative.
+Meanwhile, the Bernie Sanders type of progressivism falls somewhere in the middle.
+The Obama model follows Roosevelt while protecting business interests.
+It is a mixed-market ideology like that of Clinton.
+Green focuses on the environment.
+Socialists favor workers.
+Extreme socialist progressives want the state to run the Fortune 500 companies.
+We can keep going until we get those few fringe factions who want a total Communist state, which would take an extreme amount of change to achieve in our society.

 Quick History: The Bull Moose Party.